First Year Seminar

 Support for First Year Students

 Quincy College recognizes the need for student support both during and after the first year.
-In order to provide new students with effective support as they navigate the college environment, the First Year Seminar encourages students to utilize the following community members during their first year:
+More specifically, we understand that remote learning is a new style of learning for many students.
+Therefore, in order to provide new students with effective support, both in-person and virtually, , the First Year Seminar (FYS) encourages students to utilize the following support services while enrolled in FYS:

-First Year Seminar instructors are current Quincy College employees or individuals who have worked for the College in the past.
-Most FYS instructors are current faculty or staff members who are passionate about serving our students both in and outside of the classroom.
+First Year Seminar instructors are full-time Quincy College faculty or full-time staff who are currently employed at the College.
+Our instructors are passionate about serving our students both in and outside of the classroom.
 All First Year Seminar instructors meet as a group, receive training and feedback, and share best practices throughout the semester.
+Your FYS instructor will be available to meet with you virtually and support you even after your FYS course is complete.

-Check out the following support services that are available and ready to assist you with your transition to Quincy College:
+Check out the following support services that are available and ready to assist you with your transition to Quincy College.
+These services can be accessed both in-person and virtually:

 Quincy College Core Curriculum